 Even though Adak is a smaller city, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The citizens of Adak have a very low rate of college education: just 7.37% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Adak has a very low overall level of education: only 7.37% of people over 25 hold a 4-year college degree or higher.

 Adak is an extremely ethnically-diverse city.
 The people who call Adak home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Adak residents report their race to be White, followed by Asian.
 Adak also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.52% of the city’s residents.
 Important ancestries of people in Adak include Italian, German, Swedish, Scottish, and Irish.